jiisoft/jiiframework.ru/docs/guide-en/db-dao.md

 table = db.getTableSchema('post');
 ```

-Method returns [[Jii.sql.TableSchema]] object which contains information about table's columns, such as primary keys, foreign keys, etc.
+Method returns [[Jii.data.TableSchema]] object which contains information about table's columns, such as primary keys, foreign keys, etc.
 All these data is used mainly in [query builder](db-query-builder) and [Active Record](db-active-record), to make db queries easier.